-As system demands for speed, stability, and traffic handling continue to grow, selecting the right load balancing solution becomes increasingly critical.
-This study compares the performance of two open-source load balancers, HAProxy and Zevenet, on a Linux-based bare-metal web server infrastructure.
+As systems demand high speed, stability, and the ability to handle large volumes of traffic, selecting an appropriate load-balancing solution becomes a critical aspect of infrastructure design.
+This study aims to compare the performance of two open-source load balancers, HAProxy and Zevenet, implemented on a Linux-based bare-metal web server infrastructure.
 The experiment was conducted using two identical backend servers and the wrk benchmarking tool, configured for five-minute tests, 1000 concurrent connections, and twelve repetitions per platform.
-The results show that HAProxy achieved a lower average latency (261.97 ms), higher throughput (1076.68 RPS), and fewer timeout errors (15,952) compared to Zevenet.
-While Zevenet offers a more user-friendly graphical interface, HAProxy proved to be more efficient and stable in high-traffic conditions.
+The evaluation metrics included average latency, request throughput, and the number of timeout errors during the testing period.
+The results show that HAProxy achieved lower average latency (261.97 ms), higher throughput (1076.68 RPS), and fewer timeout errors (37,742) than Zevenet.
+While Zevenet offers a more user-friendly graphical interface, HAProxy proved more efficient and stable under high traffic.
 This study provides practical insights for implementing effective load balancing in non-virtualized systems with limited resources and high-performance demands.

 Copyrights © 2026